xddinsd/nvim-config/README.md

 Multi-window config for data engineering.

-> At some point I found myself using vim for work for a two months instead of VSCODE.
+> At one point, I ended up using Vim for work for two months instead of VS Code.
-> A lot of different workflows managed same time with small scripts - that's a perfect job for a slightly modified neovim
+> I managed multiple workflows simultaneously with the help of small scripts, and it dawned on me: this is the perfect job for a slightly customized Neovim.

-##

 ## Features
 * Easy and resource-effective plugins management                              ([Lazy.nvim](https://github.com/folke/lazy.nvim))